Inventive that's the best way to describe the Hobie Mirage Eclipse pedal paddleboard.

 Pedal paddleboards might not be part of your everyday vocabulary, even if you've been paddleboarding.
 It's pretty understandable, though, because the Mirage Eclipse is the world's first watercraft that combines the ease of pedal boats with the joy of paddleboarding.

-With the Mirage Eclipse, you can paddle the board just like you would with a paddleboard, but instead of using the paddle, you use an elliptical-style pedal to propel it.
+With the Mirage Eclipse, you can paddle the board just like a paddleboard, but instead of using the paddle, you use an elliptical-style pedal to propel it.
 The unique design of this boat makes it exceptionally stable and provides more control and power on the water.

 Epoxy composite is an ultra-durable material similar to fiberglass used in the Hobie Eclipse.
 A unique feature of this material is that it is a laminate of thousands of tiny, solid fibers.
 As a result, these fibers offer a tremendous strength-to-weight ratio, which means they are as durable as plastic alternatives while weighing a fraction of the weight.